Tyrn/wei/the-insider-en.typ

 right where Shavash had just sat.
 Idari leaped to her feet, lithe and agile like a sand lizard.

-     Shavash stank with cognac and palm tree wine - a killer combination.
-He was boozed up to the hilt - much more than he  had been an hour  ago in  the tower.
+     Shavash stank with cognac and palm tree wine---a killer combination.
+He was boozed up to the hilt---much more than he  had been an hour  ago in  the tower.

      "What are you doing?" the official rasped.